lab-design/lab-design.github.io/README.md

 ```

-## Deploying the Site
+## Manually Deploying the Site

 Currently, the site is deployed by pushing the built website to the `pyrite`
 server.
-This can be done by invoking the `script/deploy/manually.sh` script
+This can be done by invoking the `_scripts/deploy/manually.sh` script
 from the root of this repository.

 Note that one can only access `pyrite` if one is either on campus or using the